Uiobs/Snake_Unity/README.md

 Have start MENU, LOSE menu? score count, PAUSE ("ESQ")

-Also music, sound on eat
+Also music, sound on eat, random spawn new foods